 Expect partly cloudy skies tonight, with a 20 percent chance of showers and thunderstorms and a low around 61.
 Winds will come from the south-southeast around 10 to 15 mph.

 Learn more at weather.gov.

-Get all the details in Monday's print edition or by subscribing to our e-edition.
+Read more and find photos in Tuesday's print edition or subscribe to our e-edition.

 Chris Casto and Homer Taylor of the Nolan County Foundation are shown with a driver and putter â€”Â valued at over $900 â€”Â that is being raffled off to benefit the NCF scholarship fund.
 To purchase a raffle ticket to have a shot at winning the clubs, or to secure a spot in the gold scramble, call Homer Taylor at (325) 669-9733, or Don Timm, SWCC's Gold Pro, at (325) 235-8093.